kuanhenglin/kuanhenglin/README.md

 ### Welcome :)

 My name is **Jordan Lin**.
-I am a second-year computer science major and mathematics minor at UCLA.
+I am a third-year computer science major and mathematics minor at UCLA.
+Check out my website [here](https://kuanhenglin.github.io)!

 My research interests include computer vision, optimization, generative vision, image processing, and natural language processing.
 You can see projects relating to those (and *not*) in my repositories!